jacobemcken/jacobemcken.github.io/_drafts/realtime-db-synchronisation-to-frontend-state.md

 ## Update external id

-The external id "bike" is replaced with "ball", and changing properties at the same time works just the same:
+The external id "bike" is replaced with "ball," and changing properties at the same time works just the same:

 | Node | Properties                           | Relation(s)            |